Sunday, June 4, 2023

 Benefits of Using CVR in Digital Marketing

 You can also use CVR to test different parts of your site and see which ones work best.
 For example, you could test different offers by giving them out in different ways or using a different type of offer than usual (e.g., one that offers something for free).
-You can also try presenting content in different ways: for example, if you are looking at some new articles on your blog, you might want them presented as “top 10” rather than just straight up listicles—or maybe even both!
+You can also try presenting content in different ways: for example, if you are looking at some new articles on your blog, you might want them presented as “top 10” rather than just straight-up listicles—or maybe even both!

-This gives you more control over what visitors see when they land on your site, which means it’s easier for them to be interested in whatever content is being promoted there – whether it’s an article or video series or product launch announcement video; all these things will get shared more often if they have been carefully crafted around specific goals and objectives set by digital marketers themselves (and not simply copied automatically from somewhere else).
+This gives you more control over what visitors see when they land on your site, which means it’s easier for them to be interested in whatever content is being promoted there – whether it’s an article video series or product launch announcement video; all these things will get shared more often if they have been carefully crafted around specific goals and objectives set by digital marketers themselves (and not simply copied automatically from somewhere else).

-• What do they click on?
+• What do your visitors click on?

 • How long do they stay on the page?

-• Are there any areas of your website that aren’t getting enough attention from users or aren’t getting any traffic at all?
+• Are there any areas of your website that aren’t getting enough attention from users

 You can save money on advertising by improving ROI with CVR